 All-mountain skis come in a variety of widths, shapes, and stiffnesses, so there are options to tailor your ski selection towards the type of downhill skiing you want to do.

 Freeride skis are for the skier that wants to spend time off of the groomed runs, or off-piste, whether it’s hitting fresh powder, riding steep terrain, or hitting big drops and jumps.
 These skis are typically wider than an all-mountain ski to allow them to float better in powder, but come in a variety of styles to suit you.

 Within the different styles of skis, you’ll also find men’s and women’s options.
 So what makes a women’s ski different?
 It’s not just a matter of making the skis shorter.
 Women are typically lighter than men of equal height, so a men’s ski may be too stiff for a woman to turn efficiently.
-A women’s ski will have a softer flex to allow the ski to turn correctly and perform at their best.
+Women’s downhill skis will have a softer flex to allow the ski to turn correctly and perform at their best.
 That said, women can certainly select a men’s ski and vice versa depending on the skiers wants and needs.

 The most important thing to consider when buying a ski setup for your child is getting the right size.
-While it might be tempting to buy a ski that they can grow into, a ski that’s too big will be hard for them to turn and control, while a properly sized ski will be easier for them turn and ultimately enjoy and learn on.
+While it might be tempting to buy downhill skis that they can grow into, skis that are too big will be hard for them to turn and control, while properly sized skis will be easier for them turn and ultimately enjoy and learn on.